The Modern B2B Demand Generation Framework: Turning AI Insights Into Revenue

 “That’s exactly what leadership keeps telling us: ‘Show me the pipeline impact.’”

 This shift has transformed marketing from a support function into a strategic growth partner.
-Every campaign must prove its influence on pipeline creation, velocity, and deal size.
+Every campaign must prove its influence on pipeline creation, velocity, and deal size, Which is only possible when you measure demand generation performance across the funnel using clear, revenue-linked KPIs.

 For marketing teams, this isn’t a burden.
 It is an opportunity.
 It is a chance to earn a seat at the revenue table, to shape conversations, and to prove impact beyond awareness.